kananinirav/AWS-Certified-Cloud-Practitioner-Notes/sections/account_management_billing_support.md

 - Monitor AWS services, member accounts, cost allocation tags, or cost categories
 - Sends you the anomaly detection report with root-cause analysis
 - Get notified with individual alerts or daily/weekly summary (using SNS)

+## AWS Service Quotas

+- Notify you when you're close to a service quota value threshold
+- Create CloudWatch Alarms on the Service Quotas console
+- Example: Lambda concurrent executions
+- Request a quota increase from AWS Service Quotas or shutdown resources before limit is reached

 ## Trusted Advisor